leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-In English, this is declaring a new type `Option` that takes a type parameter `T`. `T` is unrestricted or unbounded -- meaning the definition is valid for any type, and we're representing that with the variable `T`. `Option` has 2 possible variants, it's either the `None` constructor (or 'data constructor') representing the lack of a value, or the `Some` constructor and a value of `T`.
+In English, this is declaring a new type `Option` that takes a type parameter `T`. `T` is unrestricted or unbounded -- meaning the definition is valid for any type, and we're representing that with the variable `T`. `Option` has 2 possible variants, it's either the `None` constructor (a 'data constructor') representing the lack of a value, or the `Some` constructor and a value of `T`.
 To declare values,

 ```rust
 let a = Some("foo".to_string()); // declaring a value of type Option<String>
 let b: Option<usize> = Some(1); // declaring a value of type Option<usize>, but with a type annotation
 ```

 A note about type annotations: it's required at function boundaries but locally types are inferred.
 It's considered idiomatic to leave the annotation off if you can get away with it.
-There are some cases where it is needed, but that's outside the scope of todays post.
+There are some cases where it's needed, but that's outside the scope of today's post.

 Rust includes a way to pattern match on `enum` variants with the `match` keyword.
 If you haven't used a language with robust pattern matching before, it's really a pleasure to use.